roseTech/storycoder.dev/AAA_Stories_Without_Implemented_Code_Yet/Example_How_To_Implement_Code_Winter_Beauty_Story.md

 promote this feeling of silence as the snow cushions the otherwise prevailing loudness of old buses, car engines and fellow people.
 From the bench, looking at the street, the feeling of this winter beauty is everything.
-(Lilly-Elaia-ReedCode, creative commons license CC BY-NC-SA)

-Version 2: With implemented code in the second paragraph
+## Version 2: With implemented code in the second paragraph

 This quietness undeniably evokes this moment of profound calmness within, but at the same time it fosters this sheer solitude, which seems irrevocably unbearable